hdickie/expense_forecast/README.md

 # Expense_Forecast

-The expense_forecast module is a tool that allows anyone with at least a beginner understanding of python to compute future trends of their spend.
-This tool can compute not only one future scenario, but different decision rules can implemented to allow comparison of the consequences of different sets of decision rules.
-Furthermore, once these forecasts have been created, the impact of marginal changes can bne evaluated, yielding answers to questions such as "if I spend $1000 today, how much longer will it take to pay off all my loans?".
+The expense_forecast module is a tool that allows anyone with a beginner understanding of python to compute future trends of their spend.
+Different sets of decision rules can implemented to compute long-term trends and compare the impact on milestone dates.
+This module allows the user to "map dollars to days", yielding answers to questions such as: "if I spend $1000 today, how much longer will it take to pay off all my loans?".

 This object-oriented approach may seem like overkill, but I have tried and failed several times to do this using only DataFrames.